mliebelt/pgn-viewer/plan.md

   * Special symbols, that denote something in chess notation

 Is there a specification available, is that spec available offline, to study it?

+#### Iterate over all moves including variations in the right order (/)

+* Create an iterator that can be used in the generation of the moves.
+* Each move should know its counter / index when asked.
+* Cache all moves (main line and variations) in the same cache.
+The index is the index of this cache (only).
+The function getMove(index) should work on this cache.
+* The index is the same that is used as key in the span / div for the move.
+  This index should be varied by:
+  * <game-id>move<index>
+  * When locating an element in the page, the game-id should be taken into consideration.
+* Call a function with the following arguments:
+  * Current move, last move, current index, last index,